gbif/dwc-dp/darwin-core-data-package-guide.md

 ## 2 Descriptor content

-A Data Package has a descriptor: a JSON file named `datapackage.json` that acts as an entry point to your dataset.
-It contains a list of the data files included in the dataset (“resources”), a reference to the profile the dataset conforms to, and (optionally) dataset-level metadata.
-If undefined, the profile defaults to `data-package`, i.e. it expect conformity with the generic Data Package specification at <https://specs.frictionlessdata.io/schemas/data-package.json>.
+A Data Package has a _descriptor_: a JSON file named `datapackage.json` that acts as an entry point to the dataset.
+It contains a list of the data files included in the dataset (_resources_), a reference to the _profile_ the dataset conforms to, and (optionally) dataset-level metadata.
+If undefined, the profile defaults to `"data-package"`, i.e. it expect conformity with the generic Data Package specification at <https://specs.frictionlessdata.io/schemas/data-package.json>.

 A Darwin Core Data Package (DwC-DP) extends the Data Package specification with additional requirements.